 The neighbourhood context matters here.
 Brera is the part of Milan that tourists find first and locals have learned to negotiate carefully.
 The cobbled streets around the Pinacoteca di Brera and the Orto Botanico draw significant foot traffic, and the restaurant density along Via Solferino, Corso Garibaldi, and the streets connecting them is high enough that mediocre rooms survive on location alone.
 Via San Marco sits at the quieter edge of that corridor, which means Latteria draws a crowd that has made a specific choice rather than one that wandered in from the adjacent aperitivo circuit.

 That geography places Latteria in a different competitive set from the destination restaurants that define Milan's upper tier.
 The city's high-end dining operates at a remove from neighbourhood life: Enrico Bartolini at Mudec runs a multi-Michelin-starred creative program; Il Cairoli, Boeucc, and Bice each occupy their own historical registers.
-Latteria's peer set is the city's surviving casual Milanese rooms , places where the menu changes with the market rather than the season, and where the value of the experience is inseparable from the room's physical character.
+Latteria's comparable set is the city's surviving casual Milanese rooms, places where the menu changes with the market rather than the season, and where the value of the experience is inseparable from the room's physical character.

 What the Space Is Actually Doing

 The design argument for a room like Latteria's is rarely made explicitly, but it is worth articulating.
-The trattoria interior in its classic form is not an absence of design , it is a design position that treats accumulation over time as more credible than coherence by brief.
+The trattoria interior in its classic form is not an absence of design, it is a design position that treats accumulation over time as more credible than coherence by brief.
 The patina on the furniture, the slight crowding of tables, the way the light falls at midday through windows that have not been reconfigured for flattering photography: these are not failures of renovation but evidence of continuity.
 A room that looks like it has always looked is making a claim about permanence that a freshly designed space cannot replicate.

 This matters because Milan's dining market has been moving in the opposite direction.
 The city's newer casual openings increasingly reference Scandinavian minimalism or the kind of exposed-concrete aesthetic that reads as contemporary across European cities.
 Against that backdrop, a room like Latteria's functions as orientation: it tells the visitor something specific about where they are, both geographically and culturally.
 It is a Milan interior rather than a generic European restaurant interior, and that specificity carries editorial weight that newer spaces earn only gradually, if at all.